Vancouver-KDD/book-study/07-designing-data-Intensive-applications/06-partitioning/dave/06-Partitioning.md

 - The situation becomes more complicated if secondary indexes are involved (see also “Other Indexing Structures” on page 85).
 A secondary index usually doesn’t identify a record uniquely but rather is a way of searching for occurrences of a particular value: find all actions by user 123, find all articles containing the word hogwash, find all cars whose color is red, and so on.
 - Secondary indexes are the bread and butter of relational databases, and they are common in document databases too.
 Many key-value stores (such as HBase and Voldemort) have avoided secondary indexes because of their added implementation complexity, but some (such as Riak) have started adding them because they are so useful for data modeling.
 And finally, secondary indexes are the raison d’être of search servers such as Solr and Elasticsearch.
 - The problem with secondary indexes is that they don’t map neatly to partitions.
-- There are two main approaches to partitioning a database with secondary indexes: document-based partitioning and term-based partitioning.
+- There are two main approaches to partitioning a database with secondary indexes:
+  - **Document-based partitioning** and
+  - **Term-based partitioning**.

 ### Partitioning Secondary Indexes by Document
 - For example, imagine you are operating a website for selling used cars (illustrated in Figure 6-4).